RobertDuenner/Digital_Coevolution/README.md

 onto your computer.
 Put them all in the same folder.
 You will only have to interact with the “Digital\_Coevolution\_User.R” file.
-You can open and have a look at all of them though, there should be some comments that explain what which part is doing.
+You can open and have a look at all of them though, there should be some comments that explain which part is doing what.
 But beware, fiddling around in there can break stuff.
 The Digital\_Coevolution simulation has been successfully run on windows, linux and macintosh.